SHPEUCF/apptutorial/_pages/assignments/Part1.md

 <a id="dashboard_final">
 ![Dashboard final result](../../assets/images/Part1/dashboard_final.png){: width="30%" .align-center}
 </a>
-_As reference, this is what we're aiming the Dashboard the screen to look like.
+_As reference, this is what we're aiming the Dashboard screen to look like.
 But feel free to make it however you want, since it's your app_.
 {: style="text-align: center"}

 ## Exercise 1